ccloquet/ICU-babyphone/README.md

     - technology: Bluetooth Low Energy beacon frames

  The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work)

+ Note: in this tutorial, a network is created netween the Pi's.
+Any sufficienty robust/secured network could be used.

 _1. Material_